-One of the prime criterions for the selection process is to test the color-blindness of the participants.
-The participants must be capable to identify minimum (e.g.: 1 pixel) aberration from the visualized components.
+One of the prime criterions for the selection process is to test for color-blindness of the participants.
+The participants must be capable to decern color in order to provide meaningful data for the study.

-Since the study uses COVID data for the whole world and impacts on different countries varies, there are some simple mathematical formulas which are used to generate data and finally presented the outcome in the form of charts.
-So, during scrutiny process we will make sure the participants have enough knowledge about the things e.g.: finding the maximum aberrated country from the bubble chart.
+The study population will be at least post-secondary students or professionals who have some degree of computer experience as a user of applications.
+In particular, they must have some knowledge of how to use the internet because the study will be conducted online.
+The study program will be deployed on a server and participants need to make sure they have internet connection with their computer or laptop, and they can access and use it through their own browser.

-In addition to those, they must have proper knowledge on how to use internet because the entire study will be conducted online.
-The study program will be deployed in a server and participants need to make sure they have internet connection in their computer/laptop, and they can access and use it through their own browser.
+Primarily, we have decided to pick-up around 20 participants for our study.
+Within-subjects design is preferred here because fewer participants are needed in a within-subjects design since each participant is tested on all levels of a factor.
+Although more testing is required for each participant, there is an advantage in having fewer participants overall, since recruiting, scheduling, briefing, demonstrating, practicing, and so on, are easier if there are fewer participants.
+Another advantage of a within-subjects design is that there is less variance due to participant disposition.
+This is beneficial because the variability in measurements is more likely due to differences among conditions than to behavioral differences between participants.

-Primarily, we have decided to pick-up around 10-15 participants for our study.
-It can be changed later based on the demand of the situation.
+It can be changed later based on the demand of the situation. <HOW MANY CONDITIONS?
+NEED COUNTER BALANCING?>

 No, we do not need counter-balancing, because we have various kinds features, so we will start from simple to complex but if we present them in reverse order then participant will face difficulty to understand and will lose interest to proceed.